I'm Afraid of Americans: Reception and legacy

 Reviewing Earthling on release, Mojo's Andy Gill considered "I'm Afraid of Americans" the "most direct" track on the album.
-In another review for Rolling Stone, Mark Kemp acknowledged the song as "a stuttering rocker" that "seems detached from the other songs".
+In another review for Rolling Stone, Mark Kemp considered the song "a stuttering rocker" that "seems detached from the other songs".
 Upon release of the single, Billboard writers Larry Flick and Shawnee Smith praised Reznor's remix as an improvement on the "already deeply moody and largely sharp" original.
 They further opined that the Ice Cube remix could provide a successful foray into a hardcore hip hop album.
 Reviewing the maxi-single for AllMusic, Christian Huey criticised it as "too derivative of Downward Spiral-era Nine Inch Nails" to please Bowie's fans.
 He argued that it acts better when viewed as a Reznor project rather than a Bowie one.
 He nevertheless praised Reznor's work on the remixes as well as Photek's contribution.

 In later decades, Pegg describes the track as "terrific" while Spitz considered it Bowie's finest single since 1984's "Loving the Alien".
 Following Bowie's death in 2016, Rolling Stone named "I'm Afraid of Americans" one of the 30 most essential songs of Bowie's catalogue.
 That same year, Ultimate Classic Rock placed "I'm Afraid of Americans" at number 23 in a list ranking every Bowie single from worst to best, calling it the best song on Earthling and Bowie's best song in over a decade, further commenting: "It would be another decade and a half before he was this good again."
 A year later, Consequence of Sound placed "I'm Afraid of Americans" at number 66 on their list of Bowie's 70 best songs, writing:

 In 2017, Vice's Jill Krajewski commented on the song's relevance during the presidency of Donald Trump, stating: "'I'm Afraid of Americans' has a darker resonance today not through its chorus, but in a context that gives it unnerving prescience: a snapshot of the [era we live in today]."
 She argued that the "working-class everyman" (Johnny) were responsible in sharpening the political divide and widespread hate on the internet, presenting a sense of unease living in America as she concludes, "I am afraid of Americans".
-The same year, Lior Phillips of Consequence of Sound opined that "The title is a picture-perfect distillation of what it means to live in this world."
+The same year, Lior Phillips of Consequence of Sound said "The title is a picture-perfect distillation of what it means to live in this world."